Rade58/r3f-portal-scene/README.md

 Since there is only two of them, there is almost no impact on performance at all

-# Shaders
+# Shaders - portal shader

-I installed couple of things, and added altered configuration, I also added global.d.ts file to cover importing of shaders
+I installed `"vite-plugin-glslify"`, and added plugin to vite configuration, I also added global.d.ts file to cover importing of shaders

 Also don't forget to install noise functions if you want to import them with #pragma syntax

+I installed `"glsl-noise"` because in fragment shader I'm using 3d noise

+I also defined and set uniforms

+and inside useFrame, i;m updating uTime uniform

+I also define color change of some uniforms in leva (color) but this didn't work

+**So I use onChange callback for setting these color uniforms**

+check `src/6_portal/Experience.tsx` so you can see what I did